- 1 Oatmeal Diet for Weight Loss

 It’s easy to think of an oatmeal diet as being bland, boring, and as getting old real quick.
 Because of that, it’s tempting to lean on sugar when trying to spice up a bowl of oatmeal.
-But by throwing in just a few extra ingredients, and leaving the sugar out instead, you can have a brand new and nutritious oatmeal experience every time.
+But by throwing in just a few extra ingredients (think fresh fruit, dried fruit, or even vegetables!), and leaving the sugar out instead, you can have a brand new and nutritious oatmeal experience every time.

 Breakfast Oatmeal Recipes